Cultural heritage of Peru

-In August 2000, the National Institute of Culture published a list of temples, convents and cemeteries declared cultural heritage.
+In 1999, the National Institute of Culture published the Relación de Monumentos Históricos del Perú, the most comprehensive inventory to date of historic monuments declared in the country, listing properties built from the 16th to the 20th century.
+In August 2000, the Institute also published a list of temples, convents and cemeteries declared cultural heritage.

 Classification

 In Peru, cultural heritage is regulated by Law No. 28296 (General Law of Cultural Heritage of the Nation), which establishes the national policy for the defense, protection, promotion, ownership and legal regime and the destination of the goods that constitute the Cultural Heritage of the Nation.